Dartmoor Teaching School Alliance

 - An outstanding partnership: Okehampton College and the University of Exeter offer trainees first class school placements and academic teaching.

-- Matching trainees to placement schools: every effort is made to carefully match trainees to placement schools that will best develop their skills teacher
+- Matching trainees to placement schools: every effort is made to match trainees to placement schools that will best develop their skills teacher

 - Values-centred training: we are passionately committed to the values of co-operative schools that put people at the centre of everything we do.